5 key moments from Trump's South Korea speech

 'Why would China feel an obligation to help North Korea?'

-As the North Korean issue has consumed the first year of his presidency, Trump has been adamant that Beijing must do more to reign in its longtime ally.
+As the North Korean issue has consumed the first year of his presidency, Trump has been adamant that Beijing must do more to rein in its longtime ally.

 Echoing comments made earlier this week, Trump called on "every nation, including China and Russia, to fully implement UN Security Council resolutions, downgrade diplomatic relations with the regime, and sever all ties of trade and technology."